Giants QB Jones, MLB Martinez questionable vs. Cards

 New York Giants quarterback Daniel Jones is listed as questionable due to his hamstring ailment for Sunday's game against the Arizona Cardinals.

-Standout middle linebacker Blake Martinez (back) also is among the players listed questionable.
-He ranks third in the NFL in tackles with 111 tackles.
+Standout middle linebacker Blake Martinez (back) also is among the players listed as questionable.
+He ranks third in the NFL in tackles with 111.

 Jones sat out New York's 17-12 upset victory over the Seattle Seahawks last Sunday as backup Colt McCoy engineered the stunning road upset for the Giants (5-7).